kh-ryu/kh-ryu.github.io/project/_posts/2023-06-11-OpenAI gym in Google Cloud Platform.md

 <img width="902" alt="open in browser" src="https://github.com/kh-ryu/kh-ryu.github.io/assets/45212225/7ece4e86-a461-4976-8194-0bf46fe8fc2d">

-If you don't want to opening browser, logging in to GCP, and going through opening terminal in web browser, you can set up gclound and access through your local terminal.
-To do this, you should install Google Clound SDK by following (SDK Documentation[https://cloud.google.com/sdk/docs/install-sdk].
+If you don't want to go through a sequence of opening browser, logging in to GCP, and opening terminal in web browser every time you connect, you can set up gclound and access through your local terminal.
+To do this, you should install Google Clound SDK by following [SDK Documentation](https://cloud.google.com/sdk/docs/install-sdk).

 After the install, you can go into _view gcloud command_ and copy and paste that command into your local terminal.

-Finally, your all set with setting up your VM machine!
+Finally, you are all set with setting up your VM machine!

 ## 2. Install OpenAI gym and mujoco-py
 Before you start your project, you should install several packages.